Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 Option D — FreeYourMusic (if you prefer a dedicated app)

-FreeYourMusic works via an app and allows you to transfer playlists between major services (including Deezer and Spotify).
+FreeYourMusic works through an app and lets you transfer playlists between major streaming services (including Deezer and Spotify).

 When to choose this option

-If your goal is to transfer a Spotify playlist to Deezer, there are also several possible routes you can take.
+If your goal is to transfer a Spotify playlist to Deezer, there are several ways to do it.

 Option A — Import from Deezer (built-in feature)

-Deezer offers a feature that allows you to import playlists from other services, accessible in the settings (somewhat hidden in the menus).
+Deezer offers a feature that lets you import playlists from other services; you can find it in the settings (it’s a bit buried in the menus).

 Why it's worth it